koookee/Random-Quote-Machine/README.md

 ## Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.

-### Fulfill the below user stories and get all of the tests to pass.
-Give it your own personal style.

 User Story #1: I can see a wrapper element with a corresponding id="quote-box".

 User Story #2: Within #quote-box, I can see an element with a corresponding id="text".